boblete/boblete.github.io/README.md

 #### Ambition - Why does this matter?
-To give the machines voiuces is to reveal them - what is the aesthetic nature of these voices/
+To give the machines voiuces is to reveal them - what is the aesthetic nature of these voices?

 #### Results -
 I personally like the results - however the response from the group triggered a range of emotions :

-Boredom from some -  I agree
+Boredom from some -  I can agree
-Others thought it too continuous….that there was no breath to the voices This is an interesting comment and maybe that makes it the machine
+Others thought it too continuous….that there was no breath to the voices This is an interesting comment and maybe that makes it the machine.
+THe idea of a lack of breath could be useful in hiding any humanity in a voice - is this more powerful than a glitch in the imagination?
+Maybe not but an interesting concept.
 ________________

 ## Experiment 2